Sandomhet/Portfolio/public/markdown/blogs/Graph/mst.md

 A Minimum Spanning Tree (MST) of a connected, edge-weighted undirected graph is a subset of the edges that connects all the vertices together, without any cycles and with the minimum possible total edge weight.

+Forest is a collection of trees.
+A tree is an acyclic connected graph.

 ## Properties

 1. **Uniqueness**: If all edge weights are distinct, the MST is unique.